 Keto lattes are not using regular cow milk.
 In fact, regular milk contains sugar from lactose, and it is not recommended on a keto diet.
 The best milk to make a keto latte are:

 On a keto diet, you fuel your body with fat, not sugar or carbs.
 It means that you won’t use regular milk in your latte recipe to avoid the carbs and sugar from lactose.

-The trick to creating a creamy keto pumpkin spice latte is to add a touch of butter and MCT oil into your drink.
+The trick to creating a creamy keto pumpkin spice latte is to add a touch of butter and MCT oil to your drink.
 It will create the creamiest coffee and helps you burn fat as you will fuel your body with pure, healthy fat.

 To do so, add your pumpkin milk into a blender with butter and MCT oil and blend to froth.
 Then, assemble the drink as usual.

-If you love this pumpkin spice bulletproof coffee latte, you may also like my other keto drink recipes including keto hot chocolate and iced coffee too!
+If you love this pumpkin spice bulletproof coffee latte, you may also like my other keto drink recipes, including keto hot chocolate and iced coffee too!

 Have you made this keto-friendly pumpkin spice latte?
 Share a picture with me on Instagram.
 I love to see your creation.

 The nutrition data is calculated using WP Recipe Maker.
-Net Carbs is calculated by removing the fiber and some sugar alcohols from the total Carbohydrates.
+Net Carbs is calculated by removing the fiber and some sweeteners from the total Carbohydrates.
 As an example, a recipe with 10 grams of Carbs per 100 grams that contains 3 grams of erythritol and 5 grams of fiber will have a net carbs content of 2 grams.
-Some sugar alcohols are excluded because they are not metabolized.
+Some sweeteners are excluded because they are not metabolized.